Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Computational Results

 \paragraph{STL-10 Experiment} We consider the same VGG-16 network \autocite{sim2014vgg} pretrained on the Imagenet dataset and refined on STL-10 to a final test accuracy of 0.935 as used by \textcite{macdonald2019rde}.
 The relevance mappings are again calculated for the pre-softmax score of the class with the highest activation.

-The mappings for two example images of a monkey and a horse are shown in Figures~\ref{fig:stl10_examples3} and~\ref{fig:stl10_examples4}.
-They show \eqref{eq:rc_rde} mappings for different FW variants at different selected rates $k$, as well as respective \eqref{eq:mr_rde} mappings with $\CK=\{2000,\allowbreak 4000,\allowbreak 6000,\allowbreak 8000,\allowbreak 10000,\allowbreak 14000,\allowbreak 18000,\allowbreak 22000,\allowbreak 26000,\allowbreak 30000,\allowbreak 34000,\allowbreak 38000,\allowbreak 42000,\allowbreak 46000,\allowbreak 50000\}$.\footnote{Images are resized to $224\times 224$ with three color channels, hence $n=3\cdot 224\cdot 224=150528$.} All methods generate similar results and highlight parts of the face and body of the monkey as relevant at small rates.
+The mappings for two example images of a monkey and a horse are shown in Figures~\ref{fig:stl10_examples3_short} and~\ref{fig:stl10_examples4_short}.
+They show \eqref{eq:rc_rde} mappings for FW and PGD at different selected rates $k$, as well as respective \eqref{eq:mr_rde} mappings with $\CK=\{2000,\allowbreak 4000,\allowbreak 6000,\allowbreak 8000,\allowbreak 10000,\allowbreak 14000,\allowbreak 18000,\allowbreak 22000,\allowbreak 26000,\allowbreak 30000,\allowbreak 34000,\allowbreak 38000,\allowbreak 42000,\allowbreak 46000,\allowbreak 50000\}$.\footnote{Images are resized to $224\times 224$ with three color channels, hence $n=3\cdot 224\cdot 224=150528$.
+Mappings are visualized as a single channel heatmap that averages relevance scores across color channels.} Corresponding mappings for the other FW variants are shown in Figure~\ref{fig:stl10_examples3and4} in the appendix.
+All RDE methods generate similar results and highlight parts of the face and body of the monkey as relevant at small rates.
 Increasingly large parts of the body and tail of the monkey are added to the relevant set at higher rates.
 Similarly, parts of the head and front legs of the horse are marked relevant first and larger parts of its body get added at higher rates.
-As before, the methods are robust across varying rates.
+As before, the results are robust across varying rates.
 Additional images are shown in Appendix~\ref{apx:extra}.
-For comparison we also show the \eqref{eq:l_rde} solution.
-Compared to MNIST, the difference between the Lagrangian and the rate-constrained formulation is more pronounced for STL-10.
+Compared to MNIST, the difference between the FW and PGD solutions and between the Lagrangian and the rate-constrained formulations are more pronounced for STL-10.
 The sparsity of the \eqref{eq:l_rde} solution is most comparable to the \eqref{eq:rc_rde} solutions at rate $k=2000$.
 However, it is less concentrated at a specific part of the body of the animals, especially for the horse image.